B’nai Mitzvah

 Avodah (Spirituality)

 Students master life-long synagogue and home skills that form the foundation of a rich, spiritual life.
 They understand the mechanics and the meaning of these rituals.
-Rather than “performing” for an “audience,” b’nai mitzvah use these spiritual tools to enrich their lives.
+Rather than “performing” for an “audience,” b’ mitzvah use these spiritual tools to enrich their lives.

 Mitzvot

 Students understand that mitzvot are more than “good deeds” but rather a sacred responsibility that bring holiness to the world.
-After “trying on” 13 (or better, 18 mitzvot) over the course of their b’nai mitzvah studies, students incorporate new mitzvot into their lives upon completion of the program.
+After “trying on” 13 (or better, 18 mitzvot) over the course of their b’ mitzvah studies, students incorporate new mitzvot into their lives upon completion of the program.

 Kehilah